-- o Arrive to class on time, and do not leave early. - o No use of cell phones, MP3 players, text messaging, or pagers during lecture. - Do not converse with your classmates (or yourself!) while the instructor or other presenter is addressing the class.
-If you have a question or discussion item, please raise your hand. - o Be respectful of your instructor, college staff, and your fellow students.
+- o Arrive to class on time, and do not leave early. - No use of cell phones, MP3 players, text messaging, or pagers during lecture. - Do not converse with your classmates (or yourself!) while the instructor or other presenter is addressing the class.
+If you have a question or discussion item, please raise your hand.